atakiya/ASAE/README.md

 Repository for my modification "Avali Species and Empire"
 Available for Stellaris on the [Steam Workshop](https://github.com/Avunia/stellaris-ASAE)!

+# Contributing
+Simply add a PR with your changes or additions and let the magic happen.
+Line endings are CR LF.
+Go nuts though, I can manage.
+Please do add information on why and how.
+I will also add any user whose PR gets merged to the credits section as a thanks.

 # License
 The source, except files under `./ASAE/gfx/models/Avali/`, is licensed under the MIT License.
 All files under `./ASAE/gfx/models/Avali/` are each licensed under their creators license, see the Image credits section below.